mikecroucher/awesome-MATLAB/README.md

 * [GNU Octave](https://www.gnu.org/software/octave/) - GNU Octave is a high-level interpreted language, primarily intended for numerical computations.
 It can run many MATLAB programs unmodified.
 * [Scilab](http://www.scilab.org/) - Scilab is free and open source software for numerical computation providing a powerful computing environment for engineering and scientific applications.
+* [FreeMat](http://freemat.sourceforge.net/) - FreeMat is an open source MATLAB interpreter for a subset of the MATLAB language.

 # Resources